tlhakhang/beeradvocate-crawler/README.md

 3. Run the `src/get-beer.js` program and pass a beer profile link as an argument.
 This program will generate a comma-separated value that contains all the relevant beer data.
 Collect its output to a file in the data folder: `data/beers.csv'.
   * **Single Example:** `node src/get-beer.js "https://beeradvocate.com/beer/profile/38897/233386/"`
   * **Automated Example:** `cat data/beers.log | xargs -P 10 -I {} node src/get-beer.js {} > data/beer.csv`

+# todo
+The above automated examples comment:  consider re-factoring to use fork and send messages between the parent processes and child processes.
+This code was written before I finished reading the nodejs api doc.